Joachim Bohnesmusician (piano, live-electronic, percussion), studio-operator

 Boarding school (Hermann Lietz Schule) - 1969-72, Buchenau, Hessen, 1972-75, Spiekeroog, Lower Saxony.

 1975: Early school leaving after ouster.
-First own apartment.
+First flat.
 Acquisition of a Fender Rhodes electric piano.

 Bremen 1975/77: Active in the anti-nuclear movement.
-There are also the great nuclear-physicist Jens Scheer and the later known "DJ can deposit" (Jürgen Trittin).
+There are also the remarkable nuclear-physicist Jens Scheer and the later known "DJ Can-Deposit" (Jürgen Trittin).
 Classical piano lessons (preliminary course) at the Hamburg conservatory.
-Working as a roadie with the "Frank Zappa Band".
-Departure from RocknRoll industry.
+Shorttime roadie with the "Frank Zappa Band".

-After a concert by Paul Motian and Charles Brackeen, the decision falls to become a jazzmusician.
+After a Paul Motian and Charles Brackeen concert, the decision is becoming a jazzmusician.
 Jazz-lessions with Ed Kröger, Sigi Busch, Uli Beckerhoff and Heinz Wendel.
 Work at the cash desk of the jazz club (in the concert room).
-Studying Indian music and Tabla Bayan lessons.
+Also Indian music and Tabla Bayan lessons.

 1977: Passed entrance examination for the course "Painting and Sculpture" at the "Kunsthochschule Hamburg Lerchenfeld".
 Study not started because detention in Grohnde (anti-nuclear village).
 Political lawsuit at the Landgericht Hannover.
-Traumatic experiences with "Verfassungsschutz" (secret police).
+Traumatic experiences with "Verfassungsschutz" (secret police) in Germany (this period is named "Deutscher Herbst").

-1978: Escape from the EC into the EFTA States because of criminalization as a (peaceful) nuclear force opponent (see movie: "Germany in autumn").
-First experiences as a pianist in pubs with a tanked audience, in the country of prohibition, Finland.
-Entrance examination at the Swiss Jazz School in Berne/CH (EFTA).p>
+1978: Abscondence and move from EEC to EFTA states as an aftermath of political criminalization (peaceful nuclear power opponent).
+Finland: First experiences as a pianist in pubs with a tanked audience, in the country of prohibition.
+Entrance exam at the Swiss Jazz School in Berne/CH (EFTA).p>

 1979-86: Berne/CH. music studies (piano concert diploma, additional instruments trombone and bass) at the "Swiss Jazz School" with Fritz Pauer, Joe Haider, Axel Jungbluth, Mladen Gutesha, Umberto Arlati and Billy Brooks.
 Courses with Paul Motian, Joe Zawinul, Roland Hanna, Joanne Brackeen and others.
 This time is characterized by a lot of jazz "gigs" (concerts) and the personal relationship with the teachers (and directors of the SJS), Fritz Pauer and Joe Haider.